-A research and performance project demonstrating competencies gained in the degree.
-The student will plan, conduct, and provide leadership for a worship event, interactive concert, or large-scale event.
-The student will prepare for and interpret the event through an exposition of the related history, appropriate scholarly literature, value of the event for public worship, and relationship of the event's theme to a biblical and Christian worldview.
-The student's graduate committee will approve the research project prior to the actual event.
+A culminating project demonstrating competencies gained in the degree.
+The student will plan, conduct, and provide leadership for a worship event, lecture-recital, worship series, large-scale event, or other music and worship presentation.
+The project will be supported by a significant scholarly research paper, outlining current literature of the field, rationale for project, application in context, and value to music and worship ministry.
+The project must be approved by the student's graduate committee prior to commencement.
 Prerequisite: GR 680.
 Three semester hours credit.